 Wrapping it up

 Once you’ve found that candidate, don’t delay the offer.
-You’ll be surprised to know that the biggest reason candidates reject job offers is because they’ve accepted someone else’s offer.
+You’ll be surprised to know that the biggest reason candidates reject job offers is because they’ve already accepted someone else’s offer.
 You don’t want this to happen with your top pick.

 If a candidate makes a counter offer or shares details about a competing offer, be prepared to negotiate.
 Because you know the candidate very well by this point, use all your information to craft lucrative perks beyond the paycheck.